 Residues - when a feedstock is “not the end product that a production process directly seeks to produce, [is] not a primary aim of the production process and the process has not been deliberately modified to produce it” (more details here), then it may be considered a residue.
-Examples include cereal straw, unsalable vegetables, vegetable peelings, whey permeate and sugar beet pulp.
+Examples include cereal straw, unsalable vegetables, vegetable peelings and whey permeate.

 Wastes – feedstocks that are substances or objects that would otherwise be discarded, or the holder would be required to discard, are considered wastes.
 Examples include food waste from domestic properties, food waste from commercial catering operations, sewage sludge and animal slurry/manures.

 Further information on the process of classifying feedstocks can be found in Section 4.
 Fuel Classification of the Non-domestic RHI Sustainability Self-Reporting Guidance (version 2).

 Where a biomethane producer is using a feedstock or feedstocks that fall into a single fuel classification all of the RGGOs related to that plant will have the same technology/feedstock identifier.